MicrosoftDocs/ATADocs/ATPDocs/atp-multi-forest.md

 -	After the Azure ATP sensor is running, it queries the remote Active Directory forests and retrieves a list of users and machine data for profile creation.
 -	Every 5 minutes, each Azure ATP sensor queries one domain controller from each domain, from each forest, to map all the forests in the network.
 -	Each Azure ATP sensor maps the forests using the “trustedDomain” object in Active Directory, by logging in and checking the trust type.
 -	You may also see ad-hoc traffic when the ATP sensor detects cross forest activity.
-When this occurs, the ATP sensors will send an LDAP query to the relevant domain controllers in order retrieve entity information.
+When this occurs, the ATP sensors will send an LDAP query to the relevant domain controllers in order to retrieve entity information.

 ## Known limitations
 -	Interactive logons performed by users in one forest to access resources in another forest are not displayed in the Azure ATP dashboard.